Thomas is depicted as the youngest disciple.

 His doubt is well-chronicled, but his scripture is less so.

 The Gospel of Thomas does not have the formal organization of the four gospels.
-This lack of apparent order is often used as a complaint against this scripture.
 Nor does Thomas contain a retelling of Jesus’ life or public ministry.
 Some references are, at first glance, obscure.
 To its credit, Thomas includes a good body of the essential teachings of Jesus, as there are many sayings and parables well lent to the other four gospels.
 It does seem that Thomas has captured most of the main elements of Jesus’ teaching and thus deserves its place alongside the narrative gospels.

 In transcribing this scripture, Thomas seems to have written what Jesus said to him and the other disciples.
-He does not write a manuscript concerning miracles, for instance, and there is a sound reason for this.
-The miracles and life of Jesus were already known to the disciples, and there does not seem a pressing need to retell these events.
+For instance, he does not write a manuscript concerning miracles, and there is a sound reason for this.
+The miracles and life of Jesus were already known to the disciples, and there does not seem to be a pressing need to retell these events.
 There is one area, however, where Thomas and the other disciples would have information unknown to the others—that would be to ask, what did Jesus say to you?

-The loose thread was to garner the full story of what Jesus spoke, to capture the essence of his teaching if you will.
-Also, they could not have a complete compilation of Jesus’ teachings.
-Jesus would take individuals aside and teach privately.
+The loose thread was to garner the full story of what Jesus spoke, to capture the essence of his teaching, if you will.
+Also, they could not possess a complete compilation of Jesus’ teachings; Jesus would take individuals aside and teach privately.
 We also know that the traveling groups changed their makeup of disciples, including women, and at other times might be men only.
-So the effort was to gain every word Jesus taught, thus the lack of emphasis on miracles, the exclusion of specific theologies later presented, and the retention of the purity of what Jesus spoke—such seems the Gospel of Thomas.
+So the effort was to gain every word Jesus taught, thus the lack of emphasis on miracles, the exclusion of specific theologies later presented, and the retention of the purity of what Jesus spoke, such seems the Gospel of Thomas.

-As for Thomas himself, he seems to well comprehend Jesus’ message.
+Thomas himself seems to comprehend Jesus’ message well.
 We have in saying 13, “And he took him and withdrew and told him three things.
 When Thomas returned to his companions, they asked him, “What did Jesus say to you?”
 Thomas said to them, “If I tell you one of the things which he told me, you will pick up stones and throw them at me; a fire will come out of the stones and burn you up.”
 This exchange seems quite astounding.
 It would indicate Thomas was either better trusted with higher knowledge or a brother whose waters ran deeper than some of the other disciples.
-As to the meaning, it is conjectural, but what Jesus told him did not sound like anything he had revealed to the others.
-This disparity leads to the thought that what Jesus expressed to Thomas may be one of the many secret teachings the Essene coveted.
+The meaning is conjectural, but what Jesus told him did not sound like anything he had revealed to the others.
+This disparity leads to the thought that what Jesus expressed to Thomas may be one of the many secret teachings the Essenes coveted.

-As Thomas’ work progresses, the second half includes more sayings but less direct teaching.
-They seem to apply to the condition of man generally or the ministry, such as in saying 73, referring to a great harvest but few workers.
+As Thomas’s work progresses, the second half includes more sayings but less direct teaching.
+They seem to apply to the condition of man generally or the ministry, such as in saying 73, referring to a plentiful harvest but few workers.
 Some sayings even have a parable-like quality that involves brief storytelling to make the point, as in saying 76: Jesus said, “The kingdom of the father is like a merchant who had a consignment of merchandise and discovered a pearl.
 That merchant was shrewd.
 He sold the merchandise and bought the pearl alone for himself.
-You too, seek this unfailing and enduring treasure where no moth comes near to devour and no worm destroys.”
-There are also parables that leave us with a quandary.
+You too, seek this unfailing and enduring treasure where no moth comes near to devour and no worm destroys.”—

 The above leads us to accept that Thomas provides a cognitive history of Jesus’ ministry rather than a literal history.
-The Gospel of Thomas is also believed by some scholars to have been source material for the synoptic gospels.
-Earlier copies of Thomas might not be found, but many scholars believe Thomas is the famous “Q” source manuscript.
-Archeologists hope more parts of manuscripts might be found, either to corroborate or disavow this view.
+Some scholars also believe the Gospel of Thomas to have been source material for the synoptic gospels.
+Many scholars believe Thomas is the famous “Q” source manuscript.
+Archaeologists hope they might find more parts of the manuscripts to corroborate or disavow this “Q” hypothesis.

 Throughout his ministry, Jesus repeated the basic tenets of the Way.
 He commented on social matters and spiritual interaction (Mt. ch.
 5), such as praying for or loving your enemies rather than cursing them.
-He emphasizes the condition of the heart and the heart-teaching of the Way.
+Jesus emphasizes the condition of the heart and the heart-teaching of the Way.
 He speaks to the practice of the Way in Matt.
-7.7-20, to ask, seek, and knock, to choose a conservative or narrow pathway, and that you know yourself and others by the fruit they bear.
+7.7-20, to ask, seek, and knock, to choose a conservative or narrow pathway, and that you know yourself and others by the fruit they bear, which leads us back to the Parable of the Sower and the question, ‘Are you good soil?’

-The early church separated tasks according to skill or ability.
-In that manner, the Way could be spread more quickly.
-Jesus’s outreach ministry develops, with Paul and Peter representing the most notable examples.
-Although it is unclear how much direct ministry work women did, it can be assumed they worked more quietly and behind the scenes, spoke to and ministered to women, and provided core services.
+The early church separated tasks according to skill or ability, allowing the Way to spread more quickly.
+Jesus’s outreach ministry developed, with Paul and Peter representing the most notable examples.
+Although it is unclear how much direct ministry work women did, it can be assumed that they worked more quietly and behind the scenes, spoke to and ministered to women, and provided core services.
 Men could travel greater distances with safety and seem to have done more distant outreach.

-Although it is not specific to this text it would be a good time to mention that the early church was not socialist.
-Jesus did profess a social order emphasizing charity and concern for the poor and disadvantaged, and due to Roman taxes there were many of these.
-However, if you were unwilling to work you received nothing.
+Although it is not specific to this text, it would be a good time to mention that the early church was not socialist.
+Jesus professed a social order by emphasizing charity and concern for the poor and disadvantaged, and due to Roman taxes, there were many of these.
+However, if you were unwilling to work, you would receive nothing.
+As the times would dictate, everything was local.
 The co-op movement, exchanging clothes and food, etc., would probably be closer to the mark.
-It is the type of help ministry many churches use today.
+It is the type of helps-ministry many churches use today.

 *Later in his life, Thomas proselytized in India, where he was martyred.